pmndrs/react-nil/readme.md

 [![Build Status](https://img.shields.io/travis/react-spring/react-nil/master?style=flat&colorA=000000&colorB=000000)](https://travis-ci.org/react-spring/react-nil)
 [![Version](https://img.shields.io/npm/v/react-nil?style=flat&colorA=000000&colorB=000000)](https://www.npmjs.com/package/react-nil)

 This is a custom react renderer that renders `null`, literally.
 It has no native elements.
 That sounds crazy to you?
+Well, it still runs *logical* (non-visual) React components, with all the benefits that brings.

+#### Why would that be useful?

-Well, it still executes logical React components, which now opens the flood gates to many things that would otherwise be very hard to implement.
-How hard is managing async side effects in Node?
-In React you can mark and pack away effects into useEffect, you can memoize via useMemo, there is Suspense to orchestrate async requests, context to communicate data.
+Think of how hard managing async side effects in Node is.
+In React you can mark and pack away effects into useEffect, memoize via useMemo, there is Suspense to orchestrate async requests, context to communicate data.
 And of course — the entire React eco system is now at your finger tips: Redux, Recoil, GraphQl, whatever you need.

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry